dftbplus/dftbplus/INSTALL.rst

   -DTOOLCHAIN=gnu

 or by setting the toolchain name in the ``DFTBPLUS_TOOLCHAIN`` environment variable.
-If you want to load an external toolchain file instead of ones in the source tree, you can specify the file path with the ``-DTOOLCHAIN_FILE`` option
+If you want to load an external toolchain file instead of one from the source tree, you can specify the file path with the ``-DTOOLCHAIN_FILE`` option
 ::